typescript-entity/typescript-entity/README.md

 Typed entity library with attribute sanitization, normalization and validation.

 Provides a low-level implementation of data objects represented as entity classes.
-Each entity class is assigned a collection of attribute configurations that define the value type (`string`, `number`, custom type, anything...) and other constraints such as `optional`, `immutable` or `hidden` (from JSON representation).
+Each entity class is assigned a collection of attribute configurations that define the value type (`string`, `number`, custom type, anything...) and other constraints such as `optional` (`null` values allowed), `immutable` (read-only) or `hidden` (from JSON representation).

 Attribute values can be sanitized from raw/untrusted data (e.g. JSON or user-input) using the `sanitizer` function configured for each attribute, as well as normalized and validated by configuring an optional `normalizer` and `validator` function, respectively.